Introduction to car stereo

 A new stereo will give you better sound and more playback options than the typical factory stereo.

 Better sound quality — Superior built-in power and better circuit design mean that an aftermarket car stereo isn't just louder than the typical factory stereo, it also produces cleaner, richer, more detailed sound.
+Enhanced tone controls in the preamp section mean that you can do a better job fine-tuning the music.

 New sources — One of most common reasons to get a new stereo is to expand your system's music playback and other capabilities.
 Aftermarket stereos offer advanced capabilities, such as: